 Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required?
-Environmental Protection SPD May 2013 National Planning Policy Framework proximity to a known noise source. adjacent residents.
-20. Open Space details National Planning Policy Framework Major residential development Development proposals will be expected to make clear what impact they will have, if any, on the level and availability of open space and sport and recreation provision within a given locality.
-Where it is concluded that a proposed development will place additional pressure on existing provision, agreement should be reached with the Council as to whether additional provision should be provided on site, or whether a financial contribution should be provided to aid the delivery of or enhance existing off site provision.
+Policy ENV8 - Environmental and Amenity Protection Warrington Environmental Protection SPD (May 2013) National Planning Policy Framework relation to residential properties, or it proposes a noise-sensitive use in proximity to a known noise source.
+The noise assessment should be prepared by a suitably qualified acoustician and demonstrate that there is sufficient sound insulation (or other mitigation) to avoid any harm to the adjacent residents.
+26. Open Space details National Planning Policy Framework Warrington Local Plan 2021/22-2038/39 Policy DC5 - Open Space, Sport and Recreation Provision Design and Construction SPD (as amended 2016) - Planning Obligations SPD (2017) Residential development Development proposals will be expected to make clear what impact they will have, if any, on the level and availability of open space and sport and recreation provision within a given locality.
+The type of use, size and level of use should be explicit within the submission.
+Where it is concluded that a proposed development of 40 or more residential units will place additional pressure on existing provision, agreement should be reached with the Council as to whether additional provision should be provided on site, or whether a financial contribution should be provided to aid the delivery of or enhance existing off site provision.
 Where new provision is to be provided, an appropriate approach to maintaining that provision in the long term will also need to be agreed.
+27. Parameter Plans Warrington Local Plan 2021/22-2038/39 All outline applications Plan indicating the parameters of the development to be submitted, which shall include the potential built developable areas of the site.
+Specifically, within Conservation Areas and the Green Belt outline applications should include scale, ie. the height, width and length of each building proposed within the development in

-21. Parking and Access details including provision for cycle storage and electrical charging points National Planning Policy FrameworkWarrington transport planning and design guidanceParking Standards SPD (2015) All applications where parking / access are required to be part of the proposal.
+Validation Requirement National & Local Policy Drivers Types of application that require this information What information Is required? relation to its surroundings in addition to potential developable area if siting is not applied for.
+28. Parking and Access details including provision for cycle storage and electrical charging points National Planning Policy Framework Warrington Local Plan 2021/22-2038/39 Policy INF1 - Sustainable Travel and Transport Warrington transport planning and design guidance Parking Standards SPD (2015) All applications where parking / access are required to be part of the proposal.
 Should include details of any existing/proposed access and parking provision/layout on a scaled plan including motorcycle and cycle parking as well as provisions for servicing, including refuse collection and tracking diagrams demonstrating the safe collection of refuse.
-Further guidance is available in Warrington Design Guidance Note DGN1: Parking and Servicing .
-22. Photographs & photomontages National Planning Policy Framework Where the proposal involves the demolition of an existing building in or development affecting a Including important views into, within and out of the Conservation Area or towards and from the listed building.
-For works to listed buildings; photographs of all areas of the
+Further guidance is available in Warrington Design Guidance Note DGN1 : Parking and Servicing and Warrington Borough Council : Installation of